Gugulethu-Nyoni/semantqQL/README.md

 semantq install:server
 ```

-For now — clone or copy it manually into your project root.
+This will clone the semantq_server repo to the root of your app e.g. myapp/semantq_server

 ## Configuration Setup